corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 Many companies fear the cost of hiring consultants.
 However, clarifying things early on and avoiding costly mistakes can be more economical in the long run.
 The team will benefit the most early on, starting with a solid foundation.

+Even if it turns out that Rust is not the right choice for your project, it's better to know that sooner rather than later.
+You can document the reasons which led to this decision and share them with the team for transparency.
+When the question comes up again in the future, you can refer back to this document and save time.

 <div style="display: flex; justify-content: space-evenly; align-items: stretch; gap: 20px;">
   <p style="flex: 1; margin: 0; display: flex; align-items: center;">
     Think of it like this: if you were to go rock climbing for the first time, would